-"Empowerment of basketball players through a sustainable dual career and good governance training supporting programme"
+"Empowerment of basketball players through a sustainable dual career, and a good governance training supporting program"

 Through the collaboration of a partnership comprised of 8 bodies covering 7 countries, the project will bring together a range of key stakeholders.
 They will work together for the strategic development of new educational and training opportunities for basketball players.
-They will be in the field of sport´s operations and management, events and marketing, media and communications.
-In this way the national federations, clubs and other basketball organisations will also benefit from the programme.
+They will be in the field of sports operations and management, events and marketing, media and communications.
+In this way, the national federations, clubs and other basketball organisations will also benefit from the program.
 Legacy will be secured.

 Purpose of the project:

-- To open new opportunities and pathways in the lives of players who would like to remain in basketball after retirement by sustainable and continues support throughout their studying and work placement.
+- To open new opportunities and pathways in the lives of players who would like to remain in basketball after retirement by sustainable and continued support throughout their studying and work placement.

 - To strengthen the good governance of basketball national federations and other sports organizations by identifying and developing their weaknesses.